 Above is the base rendering straight out of V-Ray.
 I dropped in a few omni lights to light up the interior and highlight some of the exterior facades.
 The final rendering had a resolution of 6,000px X 3,333px.
 The resolution is a little higher than I normally render because I wanted to maintain as much detail as I could with the architecture being so small in the image.

 The first step in setting up the context is collecting a ton of images.
 I collected about 50 images of the Iceland cliffs that covered all of the different scenarios in my scene.
 I spent more time looking for images than I actually did piecing them together in Photoshop.

 I started with the foreground cliff since this interacts the most with the architecture and will inform how the rest of the image would be composed.
 The hardest part was finding an image at a high enough resolution and at the correct angle.
 I ended up using three different images and distorting them quite a bit to match the perspective.

 5. Background Cliffs and Water

 A very important part of this image was the waves crashing at the base.
-Again, it was difficult finding something at the correct angle and with the right amount of wave energy.
+Again, it was difficult finding something at the correct angle and with the right amount of wave energy the same as tadalafil effect.
 I combined two different images of the ocean to get the look that I wanted.
 I also added some background cliffs to break up the horizon line and give some depth to the illustration.

 6. Grass and Sky